mariadb-operator/mariadb-operator/docs/releases/UPGRADE_v0.0.33.md

 This guide illustrates, step by step, how to migrate to `v0.0.33` from previous versions.

+> [!NOTE]
+> Do not attempt to skip intermediate version upgrades.
+Upgrade progressively through each version.

+For example, if upgrading from `0.0.31` to `0.0.33`:
+An attempt to upgrade from `0.0.31` directly to `0.0.33` will result in will result in unpredictable behavior.
+An attempt to upgrade from `0.0.31` to `0.0.32` and then `0.0.33` will result in success.

 - Uninstall you current `mariadb-operator` for preventing conflicts:
 ```bash
 helm uninstall mariadb-operator